quicwg/base-drafts/draft-ietf-quic-transport.md

 each endpoint disables the spin bit independently, this ensures that the spin bit signal is disabled on approximately one in eight network paths.

-When the spin bit is disabled, endpoints MAY set the spin bit to any value, and MUST ignore any incoming value.
+When the spin bit is disabled, endpoints MAY set the spin bit to any value and MUST ignore any incoming value.
 It is RECOMMENDED that endpoints set the spin bit to a random value either chosen independently for each packet or chosen independently for each connection ID.